Clinical Laboratory Science (CLS)

 We currently offer the following Clinical Laboratory Science programs within our department:

 - Clinical Laboratory Science (a.k.a.
 Medical Technology) Bachelors of Science

 - Phlebotomy Certificate

 We have a team of dedicated faculty to provide you with an outstanding education that will prepare you to become a valuable member of the health care team.
 You will find information within our web pages about each of our programs.
-If you have further questions or would like to speak with one of our faculty, please call the department at (909) 558-4966, and we will be happy to assist you.
+If you have further questions or would like to speak with one of our faculty, please call the department and we will be happy to assist you.

 Loma Linda University